British left: Labour Party

 Labour's status as a socialist party has been disputed by those who do not see the party as being part of the left, although the general consensus under Jeremy Corbyn was that Labour was closer to the Left on the left–right political spectrum.
 As a result of this, there has always been tension between the Left and the Labour Party.
 The Corbyn Labour Party leadership campaign, which led to a landslide victory at the 2015 Labour Party leadership election held in the month of September, represented a revival of the Labour left and led to a significant increase in membership; in the shadow cabinet reshuffle that followed, John McDonnell (chairman of the Labour Representation Committee) and Diane Abbott (member of the Socialist Campaign Group) were both appointed to Corbyn's shadow cabinet.
 While not winning, Labour made significant gains in terms of vote share and modest improvements in terms of seats, enough to deny a Conservative majority and led to a hung parliament, at the 2017 United Kingdom general election, which was taken as a vindication by some of the left turn.
-The party fell in the 2019 United Kingdom general election to its lowest share of seats since 1935, although it was not the party's worst election in terms of vote share (it did better than in 1931, 1983, 1987, 2010 and 2015); many believe this was due to a complicated Labour Party manifesto and Brexit policy, a poor approach to campaigning, and the unpopularity of Corbyn's leadership.
+The party fell in the 2019 United Kingdom general election to its lowest share of seats since 1935, although it was not the party's worst election in terms of vote share (it did better than in 1931, 1983, 1987, 2010 and 2015 - and secured more actual popular votes than in 2024); many believe this was due to a complicated Labour Party manifesto and Brexit policy, a poor approach to campaigning, the unpopularity of Corbyn's leadership and an electoral system of First Past the Post that does not always reflect the popular vote.

+In 2020, Keir Starmer became the Leader of the Labour Party and since then the party has become more "business-friendly" and moved to the political centre.